 How Dialogue Differs from Chalice Circles

-Another difference from Chalice Circles is that there are no check-in or check-out periods — all talk is limited to the chosen topic.
+Another difference from Chalice Circles is that there are no check-in or check-out periods — once the dialogue begins, all talk is limited to the chosen topic.
 There is no sharing of personal milestones, joys and concerns, etc., except as they may directly relate to the chosen topic.
 At the end of the dialogue there is a time for feedback on how well the Dialogue went and a time to choose the next topic.

 List of proposed future topics:

 - art of conversation, have people lost it